datachainlab/fabric-tendermint-cross-demo/contracts/erc20/README.md

 4. Approve(owner string, spender string, amount int64)
   - approve sets `amount` as the allowance of `spender` over the caller's tokens
 5. TransferFrom(owner string, spender string, recipient string, amount int64)
-  - move `amount` tokens from `sender` to `recipient` using the alowance mechanism. `amount` is then deducted from the caller's allowance
+  - move `amount` tokens from `sender` to `recipient` using the allowance mechanism. `amount` is then deducted from the caller's allowance
 6. Allowance(owner string, spender string)
-  - return the remaining number of tokens that `spender` will be alowed to spend on behalf of `owner` through `transferFrom`.
-This is zeo by default.
+  - return the remaining number of tokens that `spender` will be allowed to spend on behalf of `owner` through `transferFrom`.
+This is zero by default.
 7. BalanceOf(account string)
   - return the amount of tokens owned by `account`
 8. TotalSupply()